sekdiy/FlowMeter/README.md

 }
 ```

 In the above example, a flow sensor is assumed to be connected to the `INT0` pin.
-The corresponding object `Meter` is updated every `period` (in milliseconds, e.g. 1000ms) within the helper function `MeterISR`.
+The corresponding object `Meter` is updated every `period` (in milliseconds, e.g. 1000ms).

+So ever measurement `period`, the current *flow rate* and the total *volume* are printed out.

-Please read on in the [Examples](https://github.com/sekdiy/FlowMeter/wiki/Examples) section of the library's [wiki pages](https://github.com/sekdiy/FlowMeter/wiki).
+Please read on in the [examples](https://github.com/sekdiy/FlowMeter/wiki/Examples) section of the library's [documentation pages](https://github.com/sekdiy/FlowMeter/wiki).

+## Installing the library

+Just check out the [**FlowMeter**](https://github.com/sekdiy/FlowMeter) Repository on GitHub (or download the ZIP archive) and copy it to your `libraries/` folder (usually within your Arduino sketchbook).

+See the [installation](https://github.com/sekdiy/FlowMeter/wiki/Installation) section in the [documentation pages](https://github.com/sekdiy/FlowMeter/wiki) for more.

 ## Unit of measure